FSE2021-anonymous/FSE2021-GRIST/README.md

 ### Configuration

-There are some hyperparameters in GRIST and they be easily configured as following.
+There are some hyper-parameters in GRIST and they could be easily configured as follows.

 ` In experiments.conf`